What is a Splint / Grinding Guard?

-A combination of both physical and psychological factors contribute to grinding, the most common being stress.
+A combination of physical and psychological factors contribute to grinding, the most common being stress.
 Even if you only grind your teeth occasionally, several times a year, the years add up.